Mike’s upcoming schedule

 “Shifting left” means integrating testing and quality checks from the very start of a project, rather than near the end.
 This approach helps detect issues sooner, reduces rework, and improves overall quality—an especially important factor in higher ed digital projects with multiple stakeholders.
 In this session, we will demonstrate practical ways to embed testing into daily development tasks, such as automated code checks, static analysis, and continuous integration pipelines.
 Attendees will discover how to foster a quality-focused culture within digital teams to deliver more reliable and accessible experiences.

 AI tools can boost developer productivity, but only if used with intention.
-In this session, we’ll explore how to responsibly adopt tools like GitHub Copilot, Claude and ChatGPT in Drupal development—without outsourcing our critical thinking.
-Drawing from real-world examples, we’ll cover how to use AI for writing custom code, troubleshooting, and reviewing pull requests while avoiding overreliance and knowledge erosion.
-You’ll learn how to integrate AI into your daily workflow to accelerate output, improve quality, and sharpen your skills—not dull them.
-We’ll also talk about when not to trust AI, how to evaluate generated code, and what boundaries help teams retain shared knowledge.
-Whether you’re curious about getting started or looking to level up your AI-assisted dev practices, this session will offer a thoughtful, practical, and slightly humorous guide to balancing human judgment and machine assistance in the Drupal ecosystem.
+In this session, we’ll explore how to responsibly adopt tools like GitHub Copilot, Claude and ChatGPT in web development — without outsourcing our critical thinking.
+Drawing from real-world examples, we’ll cover how to use AI for writing custom code, troubleshooting and reviewing pull requests while avoiding overreliance and knowledge erosion.
+You’ll learn how to integrate AI into your daily workflow to accelerate output, improve quality and sharpen your skills — not dull them.
+We’ll also talk about when not to trust AI, how to evaluate generated code and what boundaries help teams retain shared knowledge.
+Whether you’re curious about getting started or looking to level up your AI-assisted dev practices, this session will offer a thoughtful, practical and slightly humorous guide to balancing human judgment and machine assistance in the web development ecosystem.